rustware/ruxy/README.md

   </div>
 </div>

-Ruxy is an emerging framework that brings together the performance of Rust and the flexibility of React.
+**Ruxy** is an emerging framework that combines the performance of Rust with the flexibility of React.

-It enables true server-side rendering without Node.js, V8, or JavaScript runtimes on the server — giving you a fully native, type-safe backend that serves pre-hydrated React apps at incredible speed.
+It enables true server-side rendering without Node.js, V8, or any JavaScript runtime on the server — a fully native backend serving pre-rendered React apps at incredible speed ([how it works](ARCHITECTURE.md)).

-With Ruxy, you write your frontend in React, your backend in Rust, and deploy a single, unified application — no compromise, no JS bloat, no V8.
+With Ruxy, you build your frontend in [React](https://react.dev) and your backend in [Rust](https://rust-lang.org) — seamlessly integrated for a smooth developer experience.

+---

+#### Performance

+Thanks to its novel approach, Ruxy is [_incredibly_](BENCHMARKS.md) fast.
+Zero-allocation rendering and routing.

+---

 #### Project status